SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ### Master / Main Branch

 This is the default branch and typically corresponds to what's being developed for your next release.
-This is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
-It is labeled "Main Branch" and defaults to the name "master" but can be renamed from the project settings at **Administration > Branches and Pull Requests**.
-When you are using Community Edition, this is the only branch you see.
+This branch is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
+SonarQube labels this branch as **Main Branch**, and, with Community Edition, this is the only branch you can analyze.

+If you add your project from an ALM, your main branch name in SonarQube matches your main branch name in your repository.
+See **ALM Integrations** in the documentation navigation for more information on adding your project from an ALM.

+If you add your project manually, your main branch defaults to the name "master" but can be renamed from the project settings at **Administration > Branches and Pull Requests**.

 ### Settings and Quality Profiles on Branches